pastelnetwork/pastel/doc/security-warnings.md

 Side-Channel Attacks
 --------------------

-This implementation of AnimeCoin is not resistant to side-channel attacks.
-You should assume (even unprivileged) users who are running on the hardware, or who are physically near the hardware, that your `animecoind` process is running on will be able to:
+This implementation of Pastel is not resistant to side-channel attacks.
+You should assume (even unprivileged) users who are running on the hardware, or who are physically near the hardware, that your `pasteld` process is running on will be able to:

 - Determine the values of your secret spending keys, as well as which notes you